xBLACKICEx/rustowl/README.md

 Open `rustowl-vscode/sample.rs` in the new VSCode window.

 When you make changes to Rust files, annotations indicating the movement of ownership and lifetimes will appear in the editor.

+## Note

+In this tool, due to the limitations of VSCode's decoration specifications, characters with descenders, such as g or parentheses, may occasionally not display underlines properly.
+Additionally, we observed that the `println!` macro sometimes produces extra output, though this does not affect usability in any significant way.